Northcote History, Family Crest & Coats of Arms

 Early History of the Northcote family

-Another 319 words (23 lines of text) covering the years 1100, 1587, 1570, 1632, 1599, 1676, 1640, 1676, 1628, 1688, 1710, 1743, 1730, 1743, 1103 and 1648 are included under the topic Early Northcote History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Northcote research.
+Another 139 words (10 lines of text) covering the years 1100, 1752, 1674, 1587, 1570, 1632, 1599, 1676, 1640, 1676, 1628, 1688, 1710, 1743, 1730, 1743, 1103 and 1648 are included under the topic Early Northcote History in all our PDF Extended History products and printed products wherever possible.

 Northcote Spelling Variations

 Spelling variations of this family name include: Northcott, Norcott, Norcutt, Northcutt, Northcote and others.

 Early Notables of the Northcote family (pre 1700)